Unsupervised Stereo via Multi-Baseline Geometry-Consistent Self-Training: Method

 Given a pair of rectified stereo images, stereo matching aims to find the corresponding pixel in the target image $I_{tgt}$ for each pixel in the reference image $I_{ref}$.
 The horizontal displacement between corresponding pixels is called disparity $d$.
 Through triangulation, the depth $z$ of each pixel in the reference image can be calculated as:

 {

 }

-where $B$ is the baseline length, \ie the distance between the two camera optical centers, and $f$ is the focal length.
+where $B$ is the baseline length, \ie the distance between the optical centers of the two cameras, and $f$ is the focal length.

-Photometric consistency assumption is usually exploited for self-supervised stereo network training~\cite{SsSnet}.
-The target image $I_{tgt}$ is reconstructed as the reference image $\hat{I}_{ref}$ via the disparity-based warping.
-The photometric difference between $I_{ref}$ and $\hat{I}_{ref}$ is then computed as a weighted sum of the SSIM term~\cite{SSIM} and the $L_1$-norm term:
+The photometric consistency assumption is commonly adopted for unsupervised stereo training~\cite{SsSnet}.
+The reference image $\hat{I}_{ref}$ is reconstructed by warping the target image $I_{tgt}$ according to the predicted disparity, and the photometric difference between $I_{ref}$ and $\hat{I}_{ref}$ is measured as a weighted combination of SSIM~\cite{SSIM} and $L_1$ terms: